gvmfhy/constitutional-seq/src/genbank_tool/gui/help_content.md

 - **Reduced risk:** Using MANE transcripts minimizes the chance of selecting a rare or artifactual variant

 **The MANE Selection Process:**
-1. For gene "PECAM1", check MANE database
+1. For gene "PECAM1", check MANE database (~19,338 genes)
-2. Find: NM_000442.5 is the MANE Select transcript
+2. Database query returns:
+   - MANE Select: NM_000442.5 (RefSeq) = ENST00000563921.5 (Ensembl)
+   - Confidence: 1.0 (highest possible)
-3. This means BOTH RefSeq and Ensembl agree this is the best
+3. This means BOTH RefSeq and Ensembl experts agree
-4. Use this with highest confidence (score = 1.0)
+4. If MANE Select exists, STOP - use this transcript

+**MANE Plus Clinical:**
+Some genes have additional "MANE Plus Clinical" transcripts:
+- Used for specific disease contexts
+- Historically important in clinical testing
+- Confidence: 0.98 (slightly lower than Select)

 **MANE Coverage:**
 - Currently covers ~19,000 human protein-coding genes
-- Continuously updated as new genes are validated
+- ~95% of clinically relevant genes included
 - For genes without MANE, tool falls back to other selection methods

 ### Step 3: GenBank Sequence Retrieval